richelbilderbeek/fairytale/README.md

 The dragon informed the wizard.
 The wizard had a plan.
 The wizard brewed a potion.
-and they lived happily ever after.
+The potion would make the princess fall in love with the prince. and they lived happily ever after.